Robyn Lee PhD

 - 2001-2005: Honours BSc. in Immunology – McGill University

-Clinically, she has worked in Intensive Care in Toronto, and in outbreak management, responding to a tuberculosis outbreak in a remote Arctic community in Nunavik, Québec.
+Clinically, she has worked in Intensive Care in Toronto, and in outbreak management in Nunavik, Québec.